Louis XV: Foreign relations – New alliances; the War of the Polish Succession

 In the first years of his governance, Fleury and his foreign minister Germain Louis Chauvelin sought to maintain the peace by maintaining the French alliance with Great Britain, despite their colonial rivalry in North America and the West Indies.
 They also rebuilt the alliance with Spain, which had been shaken by the anger of the Spanish King when Louis refused to marry the Spanish infanta.
 The birth of the king's male heir in 1729 dispelled the risks of a succession crisis in France.
 However, new powers were emerging on the European stage, particularly Russia under Peter the Great and his successor, Catherine.
 The Habsburg monarchy under Charles VI was assembling a scattered but impressive empire as far as Serbia in southeastern Europe with territories taken from the Ottoman Empire, and from Spain, acquiring the Austrian Netherlands, Milan and the Kingdom of Naples.

 A new coalition against France began to assemble in eastern Europe, sealed by a defensive treaty signed on 6 August 1726 between Prussia, Russia and Austria.
 In 1732 the coalition came into direct conflict with France over the succession to the Polish throne.
-The King of Poland and Elector of Saxony, Augustus II, was dying, and the favoured candidate to succeed him was Stanislaus I Leszczyński, the father of the Queen of France.
+The King of Poland and Elector of Saxony, Augustus II, was dying, and the favoured candidate to succeed him was Stanisław Leszczyński, the father of the Queen of France.
 In the same year Russia, Prussia and Austria signed a secret agreement to exclude Stanislaus from the throne, and put forward another candidate, Augustus III, son of the deceased Polish king.
 The death of Augustus on 1 February 1733, with two heirs claiming the throne, sparked the War of the Polish Succession.
 Stanislaus traveled to Warsaw, where he was elected and crowned on 12 September.
 Empress Anna of Russia immediately marched her regiments into Poland to support her candidate.
 Stanislaus was forced to flee to the fortified port of Danzig, while on 5 October Augustus III was crowned in Warsaw.